AlgoMaster Logo

 Understanding the Problem

-We need to scan a matrix, find every cell that contains a zero, and then set that cell's entire row and column to zero.
-The tricky part is that we can't do it on the fly.
-If we see a zero at position (1,2) and immediately zero out row 1 and column 2, those new zeroes might fool us into thinking there were original zeroes in those positions.
-That would cascade incorrectly across the entire matrix.
+We scan a matrix, find every cell that contains a zero, and set that cell's entire row and column to zero.
+The complication is that we cannot do it in a single pass that both reads and writes.
+If we see a zero at position (1,2) and immediately zero out row 1 and column 2, those newly written zeroes look identical to original zeroes when we read further cells, and they cascade across the matrix until everything is zero.

-So the core challenge is: how do we remember which rows and columns need to be zeroed, without confusing "original zeroes" with "zeroes we just wrote"?
+The core problem is how to record which rows and columns need to be zeroed without confusing original zeroes with the zeroes we write.

-The follow-up hints push us from O(mn) extra space down to O(m+n), and finally to O(1).
-Each step requires a cleverer way to store the "this row/column needs zeroing" information.
+The follow-up moves us from O(mn) extra space down to O(m+n), then to O(1).
+Each step stores the same row/column information more compactly.

 Key Constraints: